Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • drug therapy;

-The first two methods are necessary in case of a mild course of the disease.
-If complications join, as well as the pathology progresses, an operation will be required.
+The first two methods are necessary in case of mild disease.
+If complications arise and the pathology progresses, surgery will be required.

-Changing the nature of nutrition can serve as both a prevention of complications and a treatment for hemorrhoids.
-The menu should be built in such a way as to exclude the development of constipation and soften the stool, make the stool regular.
-The following foods are allowed in the diet:
+Changing your diet can serve both as a prevention of complications and as a treatment for hemorrhoids.
+The menu should be structured in such a way as to prevent the development of constipation and soften stool, making stool regular.
+The following products are allowed in the diet:

 • lean meat;